Skip to main content

 Luis Velediaz

-Luis Antonio Velediaz (he/him/his) is a first-generation Mexican-American Electrical & Computer Engineering student at Muir College.
+Luis Antonio Velediaz (he/him/his) is a first-generation Mexican-American Electrical & Computer Engineering student in his fourth-year at Muir College.
 The future of the world is here, and Luis is truly captivated by the evolution of technology within people’s daily lives.
 His family of tenacious immigrants has implemented the true value of education and cultural pride.
 Hispanics and Latinos are generally misrepresented within society and growing up within his underserved neighborhood, Luis scarcely witnessed people like himself become leaders of the technological industry.
 This inspired him to transform the standards and expectations of the Hispanic-Latino community throughout his high school career.
 He will certainly continue to do so in future endeavors as engineering is truly an emerging industry everywhere, and he is intrigued to become a part of this ongoing development.
 He loves to work with the software aspect of this profession because this allows him to be innovative.
 Yet he has always relished getting hands-on with projects to provide innovative and groundbreaking discoveries to everyday problems.
 A local native from South East San Diego, Luis has experienced the difficulties many low-income students have to adapt to, therefore his passion for STEM comes from the goal of aiding other motivated students with technological necessities.
 He hopes to develop his own company or work for one of the big tech giants to provide the world with groundbreaking innovations.
 He also hopes to develop a non-profit organization that allocates low-income students with technology to facilitate anyone’s path to success within life.
 He hopes to influence his fellow Latinos, as he has learned that many of us have obstacles in life, however with a tenacious attitude, no matter one's background, one can achieve success, causing society and statistics to progress.

 P5 Scholars